SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Devops_Professionals/Benefits_DevOps_Professional_Program.md

 - Exclusive option to convert your DevOps Points to DataMiner Cloud Credits or Professional Service Credits

 > [!TIP]
-> You can find a more extensive overview of all benefits on [DatMiner Dojo](https://community.dataminer.services/dataminer-devops-professional-program/#benefits).
+> You can find a more extensive overview of all benefits on [DataMiner Dojo](https://community.dataminer.services/dataminer-devops-professional-program/#benefits).

 ## Accumulating DevOps Points